filipsnastins/tomodachi-testcontainers/README.md

         return web.json_response(data={"message": f"Hello, {name}!"})
 ```

-`testcontainers_docker_image` fixture builds a Docker image with a Dockerfile from the current working directory.
+`testcontainer_image` fixture builds a Docker image with a Dockerfile from the current working directory.
 `tomodachi_container` fixture starts a new Docker container running the `hello` service on an available port.
 `test_hello_testcontainers` sends a `GET /hello?name=Testcontainers` request to the running container.